trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 snapshot-ids of all Iceberg tables that are part of the materialized view's query in the materialized view metadata.
 When the materialized view is queried, the snapshot-ids are used to check if the data in the storage table is up to date.

-If the data is outdated, the materialized view behaves like a normal view, and the data is queried directly from the base tables.
-Detecting outdated data is possible only when the materialized view uses Iceberg tables only, or when it uses a mix of Iceberg and non-Iceberg tables but some Iceberg tables are outdated.
-When the materialized view is based on non-Iceberg tables, querying it can return outdated data, since the connector has no information whether the underlying non-Iceberg tables have changed.
+Materialized views that use non-Iceberg tables in the query show the [default behavior around grace periods](mv-grace-period).
+If all tables are Iceberg tables, the connector can determine if the data has not changed and continue to use the data from the storage tables, even after the grace period expired.

 Dropping a materialized view with {doc}`/sql/drop-materialized-view` removes the definition and the storage table.